 Why do young people procrastinate?
 How can you keep them on track?
 We’ve figured it out!
 We share our best tips so you can create systems that work early in the season to keep students focused and on task from beginning to end.
 What will you get in return?
 Calmer students, more satisfied parents and fewer sleepless nights.

 Supplemental essays matter more and more each year.
 Get tips and tools to make sure your students’ “Why College X” essays stand out.
 Help them write about activities and communities in meaningful ways.
 And do it all without falling back on formulaic instructions.

 Personal Statements: Beyond the Common App

 How does the UC personal statement differ from the Common App?
 What about Apply Texas or all the state universities that ask their own distinct questions?
 Learn how to focus student stories to help them reflect on the past and consider the future in order to address a range of personal statement prompts.
-We’ve gone straight to the source – the colleges themselves – in order to develop detailed strategies to help you guide your students through these important essays.
+We’ve gone straight to the source – the colleges themselves – to develop detailed strategies that will help you guide your students through these important essays.

 Straw Into Gold: Brainstorming Techniques that Work Like Magic

 We ask our students to come to their brainstorming appointments with at least four story ideas.
 What happens when those ideas are weak, cliché or incomplete?
 We’ll use real examples to demonstrate how we turn uninspired ideas into meaningful essay topics by focusing on process instead of product.
 Learn how to encourage reflection so students own their ideas and write better first drafts.